 Notion offers a free plan for individuals.
 However, teams need to buy the paid plan priced at $8/user/month.

 Although you can try it for free, Monday.com’s premium plans start at $10 per user, per month.
-However, to manage your creative projects better, you need to get their Standard plan for $12 per user, per month.
+However, to manage your projects better, you need to get their Standard plan for $12 per user, per month.

 Smartsheet is a project management software for enterprises.
 The product is similar to Airtable in the sense that you plan things in a spreadsheet and visualize them as per your liking.
 Smartsheet lets teams automate their workflows based on conditional paths.

 Smartsheet is quite expensive, considering other Asana alternatives.
 Its individual plan starts at $14 per month, and the team plan starts at $25 per user, per month.

 TeamGantt is known for its easy drag-and-drop interface.
 Managers can understand resource allocation better by seeing the number of tasks per day allocated to each member.
 The tool offers calendar and list views, but not Kanban boards.

 Its reporting feature shows you how you’re faring up against your actual deadlines by showing planned and actual timelines in Gantt charts.